polgreen/uclid/notes/UclidMeetings.md

 1. Implement change from :: and -> to '.' operators. [done]
 1. Implement constant declarations with literals associated with them. [done]
 1. Constant declarations and type declarations that can exist outside a module.
-1. While loops.
+1. While loops. [done]
-1. Synthesis.
+1. Synthesis. [in-progress]
 1. Scripting language improvements.
+   * asserts and assumes in the control block.
+   * print strings
 1. Hyper-properties.
 1. Check if the LTL property contains only G, X after conversion to NNF; If so don't generate the liveness proof obligations.